 In 2013, Boston's Logan International Airport was the most active airport in New England, the 20th most active airport in the United States, and the 52th most active airport in the world.
-In 2014, Logan served over 31.6 million international and domestic passengers, a 4.7% increase from 2013.
+In 2015, Logan served over 33.4 million international and domestic passengers, a 5.7% increase from 2014.
 Logan Airport is also very important to the economy as a center for processing air cargo.
-In 2014, Logan Airport's air cargo and mail volume totaled 265,560 metric tons.
-This was an 8.8% decrease from 2013 air cargo and mail volume.
+In 2015, Logan Airport's air cargo and mail volume totaled 575.8 million pounds.
+This was a 1.7% decrease from 2014 air cargo and mail volume.

 The Port of Boston provides New England businesses with excellent deep-water port facilities and access to world ports, as well as feeder service to Halifax, Nova Scotia, and New York.
-The Port of Boston ranked as the 12th largest Atlantic coast seaport by container volume shipped.
-The Port of Boston has also become a major cruise ship port, hosting 316,851 cruise ship passengers in FY14, a decrease of 17.2% from the year before.
+The Port of Boston ranked as the 14th largest container port on the U.S. Atlantic Coast by container volume.
+The Port of Boston has also become a major cruise ship port, hosting 328,305 cruise ship passengers in 2015, an increase of 4.2% from the year before.